Irishbecky91/Funny_Bones/README.md

 ## Features
 ### Existing Features
-- **Input Bar** - In order to progress the game, the user will use the input bar to input their next guess, either a letter or word.
+- **Input Bar** - To progress the game, the user will use the input bar to input their next guess, either a letter or word.
 - **Replay Choice** - At the end of each game, win or lose, the user will be offered the choice to play again by entering either Y (yes) or any other character to end the game.
 - **Visual Representation of Lives Remaining** - Each time the user enters an incorrect guess, a section of Funny Bones the skeleton will appear.
 When Funny Bones is completed, the game is lost.
-- **Instructions and Introduction** - At the beginning of each game, a brief introduction to Funny Bones and the instructions is shown, telling the user how to play the game.
+- **Instructions and Introduction** - At the beginning of each game, a brief introduction to Funny Bones and the instructions are shown, telling the user how to play the game.

 ### Features to Implement in the future
 - **Additional Themes**